-After a quotation from Ramsay, came the undertaking: ‘We, the undersubscribers, engage to take the above-mentioned work on the conditions specified.’
-The subscribers who assured the success of the venture were not so much the purchasers of single copies (the poet himself took three), but friends of Burns such as the Ayr attorney McWhinnie, who took twenty copies; John Kennedy of Dumfries House, near Cumnock, who took another twenty copies; John Logan of Knockshinnoch, who also took twenty, ‘Orator Bob’ Aitken, with his hundred and forty five subscriptions; Robert Muir of Kilmarnock, with his seventy copies; Gavin Hamilton who took forty copies and Gilbert, the poet’s brother, who, like Wilson himself, disposed of seventy copies.
+After a quotation from Ramsay, came the undertaking: “We, the undersubscribers, engage to take the above-mentioned work on the conditions specified.”
+The subscribers, who assured the success of the venture, were not so much the purchasers of single copies (the poet himself took three), but friends of Burns such as the Ayr attorney McWhinnie who took twenty copies; John Kennedy of Dumfries House, near Cumnock, took another twenty copies; John Logan of Knockshinnoch, took twenty, ‘Orator Bob’ Aitken, took a hundred and forty five subscriptions; Robert Muir of Kilmarnock, took seventy copies; Gavin Hamilton took forty copies and Gilbert, the poet’s brother who, like Wilson himself, disposed of seventy copies.

 The actual work of printing began on 13th July 1786, and on 31st July, the edition of six hundred and twelve copies was ready for distribution.
 The book, costing 3/- (15 pence) per copy, sold far beyond the list of three hundred and fifty advance subscribers.
 By 28th August 1786, Wilson had only thirteen copies left.
 In October, the cautious Wilson offered to print a second edition of a thousand copies, but required Burns to pay about twenty-seven pounds for the paper and fifteen or sixteen pounds for the printing, which he was unable to do.
 Wilson’s timidity thus, in a sense, drove Burns from a local business to a national publisher for his next publication……..
 The Edinburgh Edition.

-So far as can be ascertained, the receipts totalled about £90.
+So far as can be ascertained, the receipts amounted to £90 or thereabouts.
 Wilson’s note of the cost of production brings the amount spent to thirty-five pounds seventeen shillings, which should have left Burns about fifty-four pounds.
 Burns, however, stated that the venture only brought in about twenty pounds.